mart1428/ChatBotApp/README.md

 * Provide mode buttons to switch the chatbot version from Regular ChatBot to Mental Health Therapist Bot and vice versa.
 * A simple application that allows users to have a similar feeling of using ChatGPT.
 * Chat history are being used by the LLM model
+* Using CUDA to accelerate processing.
+* Light and Dark mode for viewing preference.

  ### Requirements:
  * ctransformers